 Get empowered with knowledge that 99% of people do not know (road safety to save your life)!

 Newy Council’s vision is to have most trips (less than 5km) to be walked or pushbiked (covered cargo electric assist bikes are useful and all other excuses of not cycling are solvable) and not by car by 2030.
 Higher main road speeds, more public transport and building a CycleSafe Network will reduce congestion Win Win Win for all!
-And human rights to cycle safely (UN’s UDHR Articles 3,5,13,25,26,27,29).
+And human rights to walk and cycle safely (UN’s UDHR Articles 3,5,13,25,26,27,29).

 We help make pushbiking for transport a happier, faster and realistic choice for all now (ask us anything!)